gardener/documentation/hugo/content/050-tutorials/content/howto/service-access/_index.md

 ### Type LoadBalancer

-`LoadBalancer` type is the simplest approach, which is created by specifying type as `LoadBalancer`.
+The `LoadBalancer` type is the simplest approach, which is created by specifying type as `LoadBalancer`.

 ```yaml
 apiVersion: apps/v1beta2